JackSzwergold/Cheat-Sheets/content/macOS - Adjust the Hibernation Mode Sleepimage.md

 With that done, if for some reason you need to delete that immutable `sleepimage` file, run this command to delete it:

     sudo chflags noschg /private/var/vm/sleepimage

-***

-*macOS - Adjust the Hibernation Mode Sleepimage (c) by Jack Szwergold; written on September 12, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*